-As a plant manager, you might want to ask “which processes are more or less efficient?”
+As a plant manager, you might want to ask, “Which processes are more or less efficient?”

 If you need to see your data in a certain way, such as comparing two similar cells side-by-side using historical data, SensrTrx provides flexibility in how to categorize and contextualize to do this.

-More plant-wide views like a Scoreboard dashboard in the breakroom for instance can give data showing all the operational cells or teams.
+More plant-wide views like a Scoreboard dashboard in the breakroom, for instance, can give data showing all the operational cells or teams.
 Anecdotally, our customers have seen productivity lifts just by providing this level of visibility back to the employees and supervisors on the plant floor.

-- How many and what kinds of machines will we be connecting?
+5. “How many and what kinds of machines will we be connecting?”

-Having a machine count will fine tune the pricing (by machine) while the type of machine and whether it has a PLC will affect the scope of your implementation.
+Having a machine count will fine-tune the pricing (by machine) while the type of machine and whether it has a PLC will affect the scope of your implementation.
 Most 95% or so of the time, we are talking directly to the machine’s PLC to get the data we need, without any modifications to the PLC and its code.

-Complex CNC machines for example require more implementation since we’re often interfacing with a PC-based control system, while older machines might require retrofits or wireless sensors (like a Banner Engineering sensor for example) to capture data.
+Complex CNC machines, for example, require more implementation since we’re often interfacing with a PC-based control system, while older machines might require retrofits or wireless sensors (like a Banner Engineering sensor for example) to capture data.
 In any case, we’ve never met a machine we couldn’t gather data from and implementation is easier than you might think.

-- Do you have an ERP or CMMS and/or an IIoT roadmap you are working towards?
+6. “Do you have an ERP or CMMS and/or an IIoT roadmap you are working towards?”

-This gets at the level in which you can start integrating SensrTrx to other systems.
+This gets to the level in which you can start integrating SensrTrx to other systems.
 We have worked with organizations that care most about visibility, so connecting to the ERP is a way in which operational data can easily be shared across the organization and viewed as business intelligence that might affect pricing and your ability to fulfill orders.

 For some, connecting and gathering data from the plant floor is part of an overall drive towards automation and more reliable manufacturing.
-CMMS integration provides a powerful way to automate maintenance and build up a data set from which a preventative maintenance plan can be based saving hours of machine availability by eliminating unplanned downtime.
+CMMS integration provides a powerful way to automate maintenance and build up a data set from which a preventative maintenance plan can be based on saving hours of machine availability by eliminating unplanned downtime.